DAOD 3000-0, Materiel Acquisition and Support

 materiel management (gestion du matériel)

-All activities necessary to acquire, hold, use and dispose of materiel, including the notion of achieving the greatest possible efficiency throughout the life cycle of materiel assets.
+All activities necessary to acquire, hold, use and dispose of materiel, that aim to achieve the greatest possible efficiency throughout the life cycle of materiel assets.
 (Defence Terminology Bank record number 36799)

 standard (norme)